 - Facilitate the development of effective partnerships and relationships with multiple stakeholders who foster and support Indigenous employment and training.

 SASET will operate with an increased reliance on industry demand for workers through the use of its Labour Market Demand Driven Model, which combines labour market information generated through statistical analysis, and consultations with local employers, communities and clients to understand the demands for local labour.
 SASET has also developed an Employer Engagement Model to identify employment opportunities with local First Nations, Joint Ventures, and employers located within and adjacent to the communities SASET serves.

 As an organization, SASET will provide the management and administrative functions for the delivery of employment assistance services in the catchment area.
 SASET will utilize community-based agencies to deliver the services to the clients throughout the region.

-LSTC employment services are provided on an outreach basis in community or clients can drop by the Tszil Learning Centre in Lil’wat, B.C.
+Lil'wat Employment and Training Resource Centre provid on an outreach basis in community or clients can drop by 125 Lillooet Lake Road, Mount Currie, B.C.